Proxybat/UserCSS/Deviantart/DeviantArt DYWP/readme.md

 # "Deviants You Watch" page Tweaks.

--Some minor tweaks for the "Deviants You Watch" page.
+Some minor tweaks for the "Deviants You Watch" page.
+---

 * Makes the user icons in the user carousel smaller.
 * Removes the username text in the user carousel.